2-Ingredient Pulled Beef for Passover is a delicious quick and easy recipe that uses brisket or other stringy meat, such as pot roast, or chuck roast.

 - 1 pound cooked brisket (or other stringy beef)

-- 4 ounces BBQ sauce, kosher for Passover
+- 4 ounces your favorite BBQ sauce or to taste, kosher for Passover *

 Instructions